HeeebsInc/Analyzing_Risk_Within_Movies/README.md

 ### Profitable vs. Unprofitable Movies (3D Scatter Plot)
 [Functions](Notebooks/TechnicalNotebook.ipynb)

+Looking at the scatter plot, we see a high correlation between budget and profit; which was expected.
+As a movie spends more money on production, they overall profit will also increase.
+However, looking at the correlations alone do not tell us the distribution between genres, and whether there is any noise.

 ![Scatterplot for profitable movies (budget/profit)](GitImages/scatter_profit_budget_revenue_POSITIVE[2015].png)

+**Strong Correlation**
+- Adventure
+- Thriller
+- Crime

+**Moderate Correlation**
+- Drama
+- Fantsay

 ![Scaterplot for unprofitable movies (budget/profit)](GitImages/scatter_profit_budget_revenue_NEGATIVE[2015].png)

+### Box-Plot (Distributions)
+Looking at the box plot we see that genres such as Action, Comedy, Fantasy, Animation, and Adventure show a favorable success rate, as a majority tend to fall above the median profit.
+However, this graph also shows that there is a lot of noise within the data, which may have affected our later risk analysis.
 ![Boxplot For Profit Distributions Across Genres](GitImages/BoxPlot_genres_2010.png)

+### Risk Analysis By Genre
+Here, we calculated a risk value for each genre by dividing the standard deviation of profits, over the mean profit.
+What this does is allow us to calculate the probability that a movie will deviate from the mean of its genre.
+Furthermore, a lower risk value is more favorable as it shows that the genre is less likely to deviate from its mean profit - being a safer pick.
 ![Risk By Genre](GitImages/risk_by_genre.png)

+## Conclusion

+## Limitations
+- Data used contained movies from 1990-2017; more recent movies could have showed different results
+- Many movies have unknown budgets, so they were ignored
+- Movies within certain categories like romance and indie have skewed standard deviations due to extreme outliers in each.